chao665190/Market-Sales-System/README.md

 2. let managers know sales revenues 💵 by market, channel, ads, and boxes(solution offers).
 3. let managers know the profit of all orders.

-Ok, in the end, the manager said:
-"You can code me one sample of this application these day" Let's imagine there are only three customers:
+Let's imagine there are only three customers:

 Chao, from US Market🇺🇸, who is a student👩‍🎓, uses an In-store channel for two chocolate boxes🍫.